wallarm/product-documentation/include/waf/installation/cdn-node/cdn-node-troubleshooting.md

     Required action: make sure the uploaded certificate is valid.
 If not, upload the valid one.

-The CDN node highlighted in red does not mitigate malicious traffic.
+The CDN node highlighted in red does not proxy requests and as a result, does not mitigate malicious traffic.